 Traditionally Energy and Power sectors are considered as sectors with unstructured data.
 Deploying the right set of hardware, acquiring and managing the huge data, preprocessing and gaining valuable insights will be the key challenges to incorporate IoT solutions in the energy sector.

-- Enforcing security measures and data governance: Managing huge data and ensuring the privacy and proper security measures is a big challenge of incorporating IoT solutions.
+- Enforcing security measures and data governance: Managing huge data and ensuring privacy and proper security measures is a big challenge of incorporating IoT solutions.
 Suppose you are using an automatic or semi-automatic car.
-Now if the automotive IoT infrastructure is compromised, it will lead to real threats.
+Now, if the automotive IoT infrastructure is compromised, it will lead to real threats.

-- Changed business model: Together IoT and analytics based on connected devices are changing the business capabilities and delivery model.
-Finding resources with the right skill sets and set the course accordingly is a challenge for the businesses.
+- Changed business model: Together, IoT and analytics based on connected devices are changing the business capabilities and delivery model.
+Finding resources with the right skill sets and set the course accordingly is a challenge for businesses.